HIIT/human-overfitting-in-IML/README.md

 If you are using this source code in your research please consider citing us:

-[1] Pedram Daee, Tomi Peltola, Aki Vehtari and Samuel Kaski. **User Modelling for Avoiding Overfitting in Interactive Knowledge Elicitation for Prediction**, In Proceedings of the the 23rd ACM International Conference on Intelligent User Interfaces (IUI 2018) (to appear). arXiv preprint arXiv:1710.04881 (2018). [[preprint](https://arxiv.org/abs/1710.04881)].
+[1] Pedram Daee, Tomi Peltola, Aki Vehtari and Samuel Kaski. **User Modelling for Avoiding Overfitting in Interactive Knowledge Elicitation for Prediction**, In *Proceedings of the 23rd ACM International Conference on Intelligent User Interfaces (IUI)*.
+ACM, 2018.
+DOI: 10.1145/3172944.3172989. [[preprint](https://arxiv.org/abs/1710.04881)].

 ## Team